Gezer: Egyptian Period

-Thutmosid Period
+Thutmosid Period (c.
+1479-1411 BCE)

+Thutmose III mentions Gezer as captured during his first campaign on his Topographical List on the walls of the Precinct of Amun-Re, at Karnak.
 The Canaanite city was destroyed in a fire, presumably in the wake of a campaign by the Egyptian pharaoh Thutmose III (ruled 1479–1425 BCE).
-The oldest known historical reference to the city is to be found on an inscription of conquered sites at Thutmose's temple at Karnak.
 A destruction layer from this event was found in all excavated areas of the tell.

+Thutmose IV refers to Hurrian captives from [Gezer] (broken inscription) in his mortuary temple at Thebes.

-Amarna Period
+Amarna Period (c.
+1350 BCE)

+The Amarna letters mention kings of Gezer swearing loyalty to the Egyptian pharaoh.
 The Tell Amarna letters, dating from the 14th century BCE, include ten letters from the kings of Gezer swearing loyalty to the Egyptian pharaoh.
 The city-state of Gezer (named Gazru in Babylonian) was ruled by at least three leaders during the 20-year period covered by the Amarna letters.
 Discoveries of several pottery vessels, a cache of cylinder seals and a large scarab with the cartouche of Egyptian pharaoh Amenhotep III attest to the existence of a city at Gezer's location in the 14th century BCE—one that was apparently destroyed in the next century—and suggest that the city was inhabited by Canaanites with strong ties to Egypt.

 In the 14th century BCE, a palace was constructed on the high western part of the tell, the city's acropolis.
 Archaeologists also discovered remains of what might have been the Egyptian governor's residence from the same period in the northern part of the tell.

 Ramesside Period

+19th Dynasty.
 In the late reign of Ramesses II, climate became drier and colder causing turmoil in the Mediterranean from around 1250 BCE, eventually leading to the Late Bronze collapse.
 The death of Ramesses II caused cities in Canaan to rebel to become independent.

 Merneptah of Egypt, who succeeded Ramesses II, had to regain control and boasted about his capture of Gezer.
 A massive fiery destruction seems to support this in excavations done by Prof. Steven Ortiz.
+Gezer is mentioned in the victory stele of Merneptah, dating from the end of the 13th century BCE, which states: "Plundered is the Canaan with every evil; carried off is Ashkelon; seized upon is Gezer; Yanoam is made as that which does not exist; Israel is laid waste, his seed is not".
+At Amada, an inscription claim Mernpetah as the "subduer of Gezer".

 Toward the end of the Bronze Age, the city declined and its population diminished.